pvhee/dlamp/README.md

 1. Install [docker & docker-compose][docs.docker]
 1. Create a link to the project: `ln -sfP /srv/d8 www`
+1. Create a link to your credentials: `cp ~/.ssh apache/ssh`
 1. Start the project: `docker-compose up -d`
 1. Execute commands inside of the container: `docker-compose run web bash`
 1. Before shutdown your environment `docker-compose stop`